Intuitively Operable and Programmable Welding Robot for Large Weldments (INTAS Project)

 © Fraunhofer IFF

-Robot Programming for Non-Experts
+Robot programming for non-experts

 • Process monitoring algorithms and routines

-Project Info
+Project information

 Project title